fenriskiba/fenriskiba.github.io/professional/projects/planning.md

 ## Drawcsify
 A [Draw.io](https://app.diagrams.net/) plugin for Docsify, that allows diagrams to be directly embedded into a Docsify website.

 Currently, the only solution for this is [KonghaYao/docsify-drawio](https://github.com/KonghaYao/docsify-drawio), which I have encountered issues with text rendering.
-I also find it's solution of needing to add a render function as part of the Docsify config a bit inelegant, and would like to develop a simpler solution.
+I also find its solution of needing to add a render function as part of the Docsify config a bit inelegant, and would like to develop a simpler solution.